tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 sudo chmod 755 /var/spool/slurmd
 ```

-Some distributions use a different Slurm user.

-Check with:
+Check the Slurm user:

 ```bash
 id slurm
 ```

+Some distributions use slightly different packaging.

-If the `slurm` user does not exist, create it or use the correct user for your distribution.
+If the `slurm` user does not exist, create it or use the correct user for your package.

 ---